by Anita Levesque

 Mental health is a very important issue and especially because I have had and have loved ones who live with mental illness.
 The stigma towards mental health is large though as I became a mental health advocate, I am seeing more and more people opening up and talking about their mental illness.

 When my father passed away in 2004, my brother was diagnosed with PTSD, depression, and anxiety.
-As a result of living with violent domestic abuse caused by my father’s bipolar disorder and prescription medication addiction, my mother and I now live with PTSD.
+As a result of living with violent domestic abuse caused by my father’s bipolar disorder and prescription medication addiction, my mother and I now live with PTSD and depression.

 Over the years my brother and I spent so much time at my grandmother’s house.
 I always wondered why.
 Although we always had a great time, something didn’t feel right.
 Years later, my mother explained to my why we spent so much time there; she was protecting us from our dad; he lived with manic depression all his life and had a prescription medication addiction which brought out violent actions towards my mother.